Aetna modified CPB 0445 governing electroconvulsive therapy (ECT) coverage, effective February 27, 2026. Here's what billing teams need to know.

 Aetna ECT Exclusions and Non-Covered Indications

-This is where the policy gets detailed — and where denials will come from if your billing team isn't careful.
+This is where CPB 0445 draws the sharpest lines — and where your billing team needs to pay close attention.

 #Excluded Procedure